i-a-morozov/nstu-mini-tec-course/l02-linux-basics/linux-basics.md

 - **User (u):** The file's owner.
 - **Group (g):** The set of users who belong to the file's group.
 - **Others (o):** Everyone else not in the user or group category.

+Note, you can use `groups` command to see the groups you are a member of.

 Octal notation (represents owner, group and others by a single octal digit):